JosephiusX/UX-UI/README.md

 45. Unity and Similarity

 Unity is created when all design elements carry the same weight and look harmonized.
 When design elements in a composition belong together.

+46. Dominance and working memory

+Dominance is achieved by emphasizing on one design element.
+Dominance grabs users attention to one design element on the webpage.

+        - a primary buttion like Add should be filled as it draws more imphasis.
+        - a secondary button like cancel should just be text or outlined to be deemphasize